edm00se/astro-blog/src/content/blog/2015-04-09-intro-to-servlets-on-notesin9.md

 ---
-title: 'A Video on Servlets'
+title: "A Video on Servlets"
-description: 'an announcement and a couple random thoughts'
+description: "an announcement and a couple random thoughts"
 pubDatetime: 2015-04-09
 published: true
-tags: ['xpages', 'domino', 'java', 'servlets', 'ni9']
+tags: ["xpages", "domino", "java", "servlets", "ni9"]
 category: self-promotion
 permalink: /intro-to-servlets-on-notesin9/
 redirect_from: /self-promotion/intro-to-servlets-on-notesin9/